Bruce Willis: Military interests

 Throughout his film career, Willis has depicted several military characters in films such as In Country, The Siege, Hart's War, Tears of the Sun, Grindhouse, and G.I.
 Joe: Retaliation.
 Willis grew up in a military family.
 Willis has donated Girl Scout cookies to the United States armed forces.
-In 2002, Willis's then 8-year-old daughter, Tallulah, suggested that he purchase Girl Scout cookies to send to troops.
+In 2002, Willis's then eight-year-old daughter, Tallulah, suggested that he purchase Girl Scout cookies to send to troops.
 Willis purchased 12,000 boxes of cookies, and they were distributed to sailors aboard USS John F. Kennedy and other troops stationed throughout the Middle East at the time.

 In 2003, Willis visited Iraq as part of the USO tour, singing to the troops with his band, The Accelerators.
 Willis considered joining the military to help fight the second Iraq War, but was deterred by his age.
 It was believed he offered US$1 million to any noncombatant who turned in terrorist leaders Osama bin Laden, Ayman al-Zawahiri, or Abu Musab al-Zarqawi; in the June 2007 issue of Vanity Fair, however, he clarified that the statement was made hypothetically and not meant to be taken literally.
 Willis has also criticized the media for its coverage of the war, complaining that the press was more likely to focus on the negative aspects of the war:

 I went to Iraq because what I saw when I was over there was soldiers—young kids for the most part—helping people in Iraq; helping getting the power turned back on, helping get hospitals open, helping get the water turned back on and you don't hear any of that on the news.
 You hear, "X number of people were killed today," which I think does a huge disservice.
 It's like spitting on these young men and women who are over there fighting to help this country.

 Religious beliefs

 Willis was a Lutheran, but says he no longer practices.
-In a July 1998 interview with George magazine, he said, "Organized religions in general, in my opinion, are dying forms.
+In a July 1998 interview with George magazine, he said: "Organized religions in general, in my opinion, are dying forms.
 They were all very important when we didn't know why the sun moved, why weather changed, why hurricanes occurred, or volcanoes happened.
 Modern religion is the end trail of modern mythology.
 But there are people who interpret the Bible literally.
 Literally!
 I choose not to believe that's the way.
 And that's what makes America cool, you know?"

-When asked by a Hollywood.tv reporter how he stays grounded in Hollywood, Willis said, "I just thank God every day for...everything great that's come my way."
+During the Tears of the Sun premiere in March 2003, when asked by a Hollywood.tv reporter how he stays grounded in Hollywood, Willis said: "I just thank God every day for [...] everything great that's come my way."